congvt305/staging-twap/app/code/Eguana/EcommerceStatus/README.md

--Hide mini cart when ecommerce switcher is disable -Redirect cart page to home page when ecommerce switcher is disable -Redirect checkout page to home page when ecommerce switcher is disable -Hide add ot cart buttons
+-Hide mini cart when ecommerce switcher is disable -Redirect cart page to home page when ecommerce switcher is disable -Redirect checkout page to home page when ecommerce switcher is disable -Redirect from order history page to home page when ecommerce switcher is disable -Hide add ot cart buttons